 The Charter Schools Law permits the creation of up to 120 charter schools statewide, including 70 in the City of Chicago and 45 in the remainder of the state.
 In addition to these charter schools, up to but no more than five charter schools devoted exclusively to re-enrolled high school dropouts may operate in the City of Chicago.
 Each of these dropout charters may operate up to 15 campuses within the city.
 Any of these dropout charters may have a maximum of 1,875 enrollment seats, with any single attendance center that is part of the charter having a maximum of 165 enrollment seats.
-Each attendance center of the dropout charters may the charter is approved and certified.
+Each attendance center of the dropout charter must be operated by the same legal entity as that for which the charter is approved and certified.
 A charter school operator that has multiple charter campuses that are merely extensions of each other (i.e., one charter school with multiple campuses) must complete the Multiple Schools Decision Worklist (form linked on Overview page) and submit it via e-mail to charter@isbe.net